Alex-Reitz/Alex-Reitz/README.md

 * 🌱 I'm about to graduate from Springboard's Software Engineering Career Track Program
 * ₿ Interested in cryptocurrencies and blockchain technology
 * 👀 Let's talk about DeFi
-* 🥾 Down time is spent hiking in the Adirondacks